chg-training/chg-training-resources/docs/sequence_data_analysis/building_an_ngs_pipeline/tips_and_tricks.md

 ### Keeping a fast iteration time during development.

+The data from this pipeline are pretty large, and it will take a while for the pipeline to run.
+That's no good for pipeline development as you'll want to know pretty quickly whether it works or doesn't work.
-When you're developing a pipeline, you don't want to wait two hours only to discover that it didn't work.
+(After all you don't want to wait two hours only to discover that it failed.)

 A good idea would therefore be to start by creating smaller, sub-sampled version of the datasets (whichever of the above raw data you use).
 For example, you could run:

 ```